 7.6.1.
 Cyber Security threats can appear anytime during the lifetime of a vehicle.
 The task force specifies requirements in Annex A, paragraph 7.
 "Specifications" (and more specific in paragraph 7.2.
 "Requirements for the organization of the vehicle manufacturer").
 These cyber security requirements may have relevance for the entire lifetime of a vehicle (design, production and post production).
 However, the task force acknowledges that the type approval does not need to be valid after the production is definitely discontinued (in accordance with the 1958 Agreement).
 A legal framework to improve embedding of the requirements in the post-production phase, other than already available from e.g. type approval requirements, should be considered further.

 7.6.2.
-During the course of the threat analysis, risks were identified that were deemed to be outside the scope of this paper.
+During the course of the threat analysis, risks were identified that were deemed to be outside the scope of this document.
 However, these risks should not be overlooked, and it is therefore recommended that these should be passed onto the appropriate UN body for consideration.

 7.6.3.
 It should be noted the domain of cyber security is highly dynamic.
-It is recommended that there is a need to periodically review this paper to ensure it addresses new and emerging threats and mitigations, and is updated where necessary.
+It is recommended that there is a need to periodically review this document to ensure it addresses new and emerging threats and mitigations, and is updated where necessary.
 There will be a need to oversee and initiate the reviews, re-establishing the Task Force as required.

 7.6.4.
 At the time of completing this recommendation ISO and SAE were developing a new joint standard ISO/SAE 21434 Road Vehicles - Cybersecurity engineering.
-Once that is at a suitable stage this paper should be reviewed and updated where necessary.
+Once that is at a suitable stage this document should be reviewed and updated where necessary.

 7.6.5.
 It was noted that in future there would need to be dialogue between authorities to ensure a consistent approach to approvals and that WP.1 of UNECE could facilitate this.